bikeshedder/deadpool/README.md

 Deadpool is a dead simple async pool for connections and objects of any type.

+This crate provides two implementations that can individually be enabled using the feature flags `"managed"` and `"unmanaged"`.
+By default both implementations are enabled:

+- `deadpool::managed::Pool` requires a `Manager` trait which is responsible for creating and recycling objects as they are needed. **This is the obvious choice for connection pools of any kind.**

+- `deadpool::unmanaged::Pool` requires the objects to be created upfront.
+  This implementation is a lot simpler and does not require the `async-trait` crate.

-## Backends
+## Database pools

-Deadpool supports various backends by implementing the `deadpool::Manager` trait.
+Deadpool supports various database backends by implementing the `deadpool::managed::Manager` trait.
 The following backends are currently supported:

 Backend                                                     | Crate
 ----------------------------------------------------------- | -----